-In addition to the steps above, you can take other simple measures to prevent transmission of the new coronavirus.
-Here are some recommendations from the CDC:
+In addition to the steps above, you can take other simple measures to prevent transmission of the novel coronavirus.
+Here are some recommendations from the CDC.

 Clean and disinfect the surfaces in your home, especially highly trafficked ones like doorknobs, faucets, keyboards, and phones.
 Regular detergent or soap and water will work for an initial clean.

 To protect others, cover your nose and mouth when you sneeze.
 Ideally, you should cough into your elbow (since you don’t touch surfaces or people too often with that part of your body).
 Even if you use a tissue, it’s best to wash your hands afterward, just in case any viruses managed to slip through.

-- Home is where your health is.
 We should all be self-isolating right now, but this applies even more if you aren’t feeling well.
-Staying at home is the best thing you can do to protect others, but of course you should call your doctor if you need to.
+Staying at home is the best thing you can do to protect others, but of course you should seek medical attention if you need to.
 Many healthcare professionals offer telehealth services.

-When it comes to fighting the new coronavirus, knowledge is power.
-There’s a lot of misinformation about how the virus spreads, so here’s what we DO know for sure.
+When it comes to fighting the novel coronavirus, knowledge is power.
+There’s a lot of misinformation about how the virus is transmitted, so here’s what we DO know for sure.

 The term “coronavirus” refers to a category of viruses that also includes SARS, MERS, and the common cold.
 The current coronavirus is a being called “new” or “novel” because we haven’t experienced it in humans before.
 It’s less deadly than SARS or MERS but appears to be much more contagious.

 One of the most important things to know about COVID-19 is that you can have only mild symptoms or none at all, so it’s possible to pass on the virus without realizing you have it.

-Officials believe the virus originated in animals and spread to humans, which is rare.
-Rarer still is that it then began circulating from human to human, which is precisely what happened with SARS and MERS.
+Officials believe the virus originated in animals and was transmitted to humans.
+The novel coronavirus then began circulating from human to human, which is precisely what happened with SARS and MERS.